 So the answer to the question “can mortal sin become venial” is NO if we view sin generically, ‘by its object’.
 However, the answer is YES if we consider sin from the disposition of the agent, ‘by its cause’.Some Catholics are uncomfortable with the existence of weakness.
 They don’t believe that the weak exist because they don’t believe that weakness is really a thing (the Neo-Pelagian mentality?).Click To Tweet

-Now what kind of sin is chapter eight of Amoris Laetitia talking about?
-Why is it that when the pope reminds us, like Aquinas before him, that mortal sin becomes venial in some messy situations, a great hand-wringing and hair pulling and gnashing of teeth goes on?
+Now why is it that when the pope reminds us, like Aquinas before him, that mortal sin becomes venial in some messy situations, a great hand-wringing and hair pulling and gnashing of teeth goes on?
 “This is justifying objective sin,” the objection goes.
 “This is allowing exceptions to the objective moral law”, “this is a free pass for adultery”, “this destroys the very foundation of Catholic morality!”
 What explains this reaction?

-Well, one thing that explains it is conflating these two aspects of human action.
-Because if you don’t recognize the category of the venial sin ‘by the cause’ and only recognize sins ‘by the object’, then of course every effort to posit a venial sin ‘by the cause’ is going to look like a denial of objective sin (sin ‘by the object.”
+Well, one thing that explains it is these two aspects of human action are being conflated.
+Because if you don’t recognize the category of the venial sin ‘by the cause’ and only recognize sins ‘by the object’, then of course every effort to posit a venial sin ‘by the cause’ is going to look like a denial of sin ‘by the object.”
 When this is the case, every attempt to draw attention to the fact that ‘adulterers’ may in fact be only sinning venially in some messy circumstances (and therefore possibly eligible for communion), is taken as a denial of adultery per se, or as a double standard, or situation ethics (the denial of objective sin).
 The practical consequence of not making this distinction is that all talk of mitigating circumstances will not compute.
 The message will just be interpreted as “no objective sins” or more specifically, “adultery is not a mortal sin” or “adultery is not grave matter.”